 In the UK, the period of robust growth momentum appears to be moderating, with the cooling property market and a weaker eurozone likely to dampen economic expansion.
 Nonetheless, domestic growth is – and will remain – sufficient to continue to close the output gap and tighten the labour market.
 While there are some structural factors which will curtail the ability of the Bank of England to impose lengthy and severe rate hikes, interest rate markets expect a later and slower hiking cycle than we do.

 The problems in Europe’s economy, meanwhile, have grown dire.
-Confidence has taken a further hit following the slowdown in German data, while regional inflation continues to flirt with the all important 0% level.
+Confidence has taken a further hit following the slowdown in German data, while regional inflation continues to flirt with the all-important 0% level.
 The crisis between Russia and Ukraine, as well as China’s softer growth numbers, have taken their toll on German industry.
 That being said, we believe that markets in Europe are more reflective of current events than either the US or the UK, and that the majority of the economic pessimism has now been priced in.

 The announcement of the European Central Bank’s programme of Asset Backed Securities (ABS) and covered bond buying is being treated with scepticism, with few investors confident that the scheme is large enough to make a real impact on the economy.
 There is growing consensus in markets that sovereign QE will be announced in 2015, although political hurdles remain high.
 We favour sovereign exposure in the eurozone over US Treasuries, and believe that the spread of southern European sovereign bond yields over German bunds could tighten further when QE is announced.
 In this scenario, we also expect to see further weakness in the euro.

-Emerging markets offer some opportunities, but some hidden dangers
+Emerging markets offer opportunities and hidden dangers

 Within the broad emerging market space, our view is that value is challenging to find overall.
 However, rises in volatility tend to affect emerging economies in more pronounced and varied ways than developed markets.
 This can give rise to some isolated opportunities in long maturity sovereign debt.
 The current weakness in commodity prices provides a supportive environment for Asian markets, but has hurt Latin America.
 There are also some opportunities where central banks have hiked interest rates to support their currencies.
 However, with local currency bonds, investors need to be mindful of the potential for currency risk in emerging markets, which can cannibalise returns very quickly.